ladylazarus3/Test/docs/Production Publication Distribution Manufacture/Parallel title proper.md

 X.X A title of manifestation that is selected for preference in a specific application or context.

 X.X An alternative title is treated as part of a title proper.
+[1A3.1](#1A3.1)

 ### Sources of information

 X.X.
 The preferred source of information for the title proper is the title page.
 For special provisions relating to single-sheet manifestations, see CITATION.

 X.X.
 Multipart monographs.
 If the volume is part of a multipart monograph, and the title page gives a statement of the volume or part number within the larger work, omit this statement without using the mark of omission, unless it is a grammatically inseparable part of the information being transcribed.
-Do transcribe statements such as “in two volumes,” however CITATION.
+Do transcribe statements such as “in two volumes,” however [1A3.1](#1A3.1)

 ```Thomas Masterson his first[-second]... booke of arithmeticke```